 About the Collaborative

-The Osher Collaborative for Integrative Medicine comprises an international group of seven academic Centers funded by The Bernard Osher Foundation to study, teach, and practice integrative medicine.
+The Osher Collaborative for Integrative Health comprises an international group of nine academic Centers funded by The Bernard Osher Foundation to study, teach, and practice integrative health.

 - University of California, San Francisco (1998)

 - University of Miami (2017)

 The nine programs possess both unique and shared strengths in the areas of research, education, and clinical care.
 The Osher Collaborative advances the field of integrative medicine through the sharing of knowledge, resources, and best practices.